 - Before advising week (early November) you will receive an email from your advisor to set up an appointment specifically to plan your spring schedule.
 Make this appointment as soon as you see the email!
-(Reach out to your advisor if you do not receive an email!) - In the meeting, your advisor will help you develop a schedule and lift your advising hold to ensure you are able to register for courses in WyoWeb. .
+(Reach out to your advisor if you do not receive an email!) - In the meeting, your advisor will help you develop a schedule and give you your Personal Electronic Registration Code (PERC) number that you will enter to register for courses in WyoWeb.
 You can also ask for advice on course withdrawal, resources on campus, career and major choices, financial issues, and any other concerns your advisor will help you with answers and also put you in touch with the right people and resources.